 In the case where an appeal, complaint or dispute is made regarding aspects of the Certification process, MFCC will never act as an arbitrator or get involved in any disputes whatsoever.
 Nor will MFCC respond to any complaints or appeals with regards certification decisions.

 The certification body will have sole responsibility for handling such issues in accordance to their own policies and procedures.

-Certification bodies will ensure compliance to ISO/IEC 17065: 2012 (section 7.13).
+Certification bodies will ensure compliance to the following ISO/PEFC requirements: